 Grootbos is known for its incredible cuisine and selection of fine wines.
-‘Red Indigo’ restaurant is situated at Forest Lodge, while ‘The Garden’ restaurant is found at Garden Lodge.
-Both have amazing views of Walker Bay.
+Each lodge has its own restaurant, both with amazing views of Walker Bay.
 Picnics are available on request.

 Activities included at Grootbos range from guided walks (with over 20 mammal species on the reserve) and horse riding, to whale watching excursions in season (June to December).
 You can also explore the nearby Klipgat Cave, one of the most important archaeological sites in South Africa.

 Seeing the Marine Big 5 in their natural habitat is the main highlight, as Grootbos is perfectly positioned on the doorstep of this marine paradise.
 Close encounters are offered (but not included) on an eco-friendly boat trip to Dyer Island led by experienced marine biologists.
 Highlights include seeing 60,000 Cape fur seals basking in the sun, the chance to spot great white sharks, the delight of dolphins surfing beside the boat and floating alongside curious southern right whales.
 Shark cave diving and horse rides along the beach can also be arranged, as can quad biking and scenic flights.

 Children are VIPs at Grootbos.
 Specialised guides accompany the children during exciting treasure hunts, excursions to the beach and rock pools and trips through the private nature reserve collecting shells, porcupine quills or bugs while learning about the fascinating eco-system and its conservation.